School of Chinese Studies

 100,000 Strong began as an initiative from President Obama helping to increase and diversify the pool of American students studying Mandarin in China.
 Learn more

 Throughout the experience, our students also gain a deeper understanding and awareness of Chinese culture through a number of on-site activities (e.g. tai chi, calligraphy, paper cutting, etc.).
-In addition to these cultural workshops, there are weekly excursions into the city and surrounding mountains.
+In addition, there are weekly excursions into the city and surrounding mountains.
 These outings afford students the opportunity to use their newly-acquired language skills with native speakers and visit some of the country’s most stunning sites, including the Forbidden City, Temple of Heaven, the Great Wall, and as well as endless wanderings through old neighborhoods.
+Meaningful tasks and community service will be given to guide some of the excursions.

 • Living with a Chinese host family for the program’s duration;